 Data type

-An enterprise data warehousing solution should be able to ingest, consolidate, and store your specific information, be it real-time or historical, structured or unstructured, as well as coming in bulk or streams.
-Ensure the software you are considering can integrate with the existing source systems via pre-built connectors or open APIs.
-If you plan to run analysis on voluminous unstructured data or enable streaming analytics, you should consider a data warehouse platform that can be seamlessly complemented with a data lake and an ODS to query data without loading and transformation.
+An enterprise data warehousing solution should be able to ingest, consolidate, and store the specific information your business handles, be it real-time or historical, structured or unstructured, and coming in bulk or streams.
+Also, you need to ensure the software you are considering can integrate with the existing source systems via pre-built connectors or open APIs.
+If you plan to analyze voluminous unstructured data or enable streaming analytics, you should consider a data warehouse platform that can be seamlessly complemented with a data lake and an ODS to query data without loading and transformation.

 Platform performance

 The two main reasons behind an enterprise data warehouse’s slow performance are storage and computational bottlenecks.
-Therefore, make sure that the system you are planning to implement can promptly scale up to accommodate the spikes.
-You also have to choose the technology that best suits your use cases (data preparation, data analysis, data reporting, etc.) and take into account future data warehouse users, their number, solution frequency usage, and query concurrency.
+Therefore, make sure that the system you are planning to implement can promptly scale up to accommodate usage spikes.
+You should also take into account future data warehouse users, their number, solution frequency usage, and query concurrency.

 Platform availability